fullstackers/bus.io/README.md

 ## Message Interface

-A better way to interfact with a message than `message.data.FIELD_NAME`.
+A better way to interact with a message than `message.data.FIELD_NAME`.

 ## Message Verification

-When mesages are published it would be nice if we can validate the message and verify the integrity of the message.
+When messages are published it would be nice if we can validate the message and verify the integrity of the message.